Solar-Helix-Independent-Transport/allianceauth-corp-tools/README.md

  * [AaronKable](https://github.com/pvyParts)

 ## Installation
- 1. Install the Repo from git
+ 1. Install the Repo from git `pip install -U git+https://github.com/pvyParts/allianceauth-corp-tools.git`
  2. Add `'corptools',` to your `INSTALLED_APPS` in your projects `local.py`
  3. run migrations and restart auth
  4. run the `manage.py setup_corptools_db` to initialize the DB models and fire off the initial update tasks.